-It is important that all parties are clear about the meanings behind the terms used in either the regulations or this guidance.
-The examples given below expand on the definitions given in Schedule 1 to the 2018 Regulations, or refer to words or phrases that are not defined but which merit explanation.
+The examples given below expand on the definitions given in Schedule 1 to the 2018 Regulations or refer to words or phrases, not defined in the regulations.

-The term "permanently incapable" is defined in Schedule 1 as meaning "that the member will, more likely than not, be incapable until, at the earliest, the member's normal pension age".
+The term "permanently incapable" is defined in Schedule 1 as meaning "that the member will, more likely than not, be incapable until at the earliest, the member's normal pension age".

-In addressing questions about permanent incapacity, whether in terms of the local government employment or gainful employment elsewhere, consideration must, therefore, be given not to the immediate or foreseeable future, but to the date when the member attains their normal pension age.
+In addressing questions about permanent incapacity, whether in terms of the local government employment or gainful employment elsewhere, it is determined to the date of their normal pension age.

-The IRMP should also consider whether the member would be capable of gainful employment following further treatment still to be tried.
+The IRMP should also consider whether the member would be capable of their former employment / gainful employment following further treatment still to be tried.

 Consideration should include whether that treatment is readily available and appropriate for the member and whether, with treatment, the member is likely to become capable before normal pension age.
-The fact that the member might choose not to accept such treatment should not be a relevant factor.
+The fact that the member might choose not to accept such treatment should not be a relevant factor, however there may be relevant reasons for this, as discussed with their GP.

 Treatment can include lifestyle changes such as weight loss and stopping the use of harmful substances such as tobacco and alcohol.
-It would not be appropriate to consider the release of ill health retirement benefits for a reason other than when the member was genuinely medically incapacitated from undertaking their current employment or any other employment at the point of departure.
+It would not be appropriate to consider the release of ill health retirement benefits other than where the member is medically incapacitated from undertaking their current employment or any other employment at their date of leaving.

 The term "gainful employment" is defined by Schedule 1 as "paid employment for not less than 30 hours in each week for a period of not less than 12 months".

-The IRMP is required to judge the member's capability of undertaking any gainful employment and not the type of local government post formerly held by the member.
-This reflects government policy whereby public service ill health pensions are to be paid not only on the basis of ability to undertake the member's current employment, but also other employment in the general workforce.
+The IRMP is required to give an opinion on the member's capability of undertaking any gainful employment and not just the previous post held by the member.
+This reflects government policy whereby public service ill health pensions are to be paid not only based on ability to undertake the member's current employment, but also other employment in the general workforce.